reframe-hpc/reframe/docs/configure.rst

 If you started using ReFrame from version 3.0, you can keep on reading this section, otherwise you are advised to have a look first at the :doc:`migration_2_to_3` page.

-ReFrame's configuration file can be either a JSON file or a Python file storing the site configuration in a JSON-formatted string.
+ReFrame's configuration files can be either JSON files or a Python files storing the site configuration in a JSON-formatted string.
 The latter format is useful in cases that you want to generate configuration parameters on-the-fly, since ReFrame will import that Python file and the load the resulting configuration.
 In the following we will use a Python-based configuration file also for historical reasons, since it was the only way to configure ReFrame in versions prior to 3.0.